 - 90 credits toward most 120-credit-hour bachelor degree ( 81 credits toward RN to BSN)

-- 6 credits towards a 30-credit-hour master’s degree
+- 6 credits towards a 30-credit-hour master’s degree (does not include MSN)

 Transfer criteria is based on: